randirose/svg-logo-maker-randi/README.md

 Once installed, in order to run the tests, you'll run `npm run test` in your CLI.

-The testing suites are designed to test two things:
+The unit tests are designed to test two things:
 - The functionality of the setColor() function in the Shape class constructor, which is then inherited by the Triangle, Circle, and Square class constructors.
 This function takes the user inputted shape color choice, and applies it to the SVG string rendered in the individual shape constructors.
 - The functionality of the render() functions in each of the Tri/Cir/Squ constructors.
 This function renders an SVG string with shape-appropriate coordinates and width/height data, as well as the color set by the inherited setColor() function.